 Hello my name is Mrs Bishop and I am the Careers Leader for the Coleshill School.
 I am available to support students from any year group in school regarding their career decisions and to explore with them what opportunities are available to them as they progress through school.
 I can offer guidance on work experience, apprenticeships,part time employment, and a host of other opportunities available.

-Students can drop in and see me in the Careers Office based in the Library or they can contact me via email: email@example.com
+Students can drop in and see me in the Careers Office based in E block or they can contact me via email: email@example.com

 So students, please feel free to email me with any questions you may have regarding your “next steps.”

 Our Careers Fair is for all students.
 It’s an opportunity to meet employers, training providers and universities and hear them talk about routes into professions and careers